-A master plan can not only be a roadmap to guide next steps, but can also provide the framework to remain agile and responsive to change.
+A master plan can not only be a roadmap to guide next steps but can also provide the framework to remain agile and responsive to change.

 Need a master plan for your organization’s property?
-Whether formulating a renovation, a new building or an entire campus, we have learned the value of looking past the obvious constraints, making bold moves, and not being afraid to ask “How?” and “What if?”
-In our ever-changing world, a brilliant master plan can not only be a roadmap to guide next steps, it can also provide the framework that allows your organization to remain agile and responsive to change.
+Whether formulating a renovation, a new building, or an entire campus, we have learned the value of looking past the obvious constraints, making bold moves, and not being afraid to ask “How?” and “What if?”
+In our ever-changing world, a brilliant master plan can not only be a roadmap to guide the next steps, but it can also provide the framework that allows your organization to remain agile and responsive to change.

 Here are five vital components not to be overlooked in generating that plan:

 1. Not Looking Ahead.
 We’ve all heard the adage that ‘prior planning prevents poor performance’.
 However, we often hear our clients remarking on how their facilities or spaces fall short of their needs because of something that was never anticipated.